-Marketing and Technology 2019 – our thoughts
+Marketing and Technology 2019 overview

 Will artificial intelligence and technology development surpass the creators themselves in the future?
-How do ethics in marketing and morality of marketers correlate with technological progress?
+How do ethics in marketing and the morality of marketers correlate with technological progress?
 What are the boundaries in cooperation with the client, and is design thinking a method that can break them?
-These and many other issues were discussed during this year’s edition of the „Marketing and Technology” conference.
+These and many other issues were discussed during this year’s edition of the “Marketing and Technology” conference.

 In the past years, as a marketing team, we willingly participated in events organized by Collegium Da Vinci, addressed to marketing enthusiasts and observers of the trends on the market of modern technologies – we couldn’t miss this edition.